jonnor/datascience-master/README.md

 * Image Processing, [smart-cad](https://github.com/jonnor/projects/tree/master/smart-cad) prototyping
 * FBP/NoFlo execution for Jupyter.
 Kernel?. .fbp renderer, component/JavaScript evaluator
 * Energy usage at Bitraf/c-base, relative to weather.
 Anomaly detection, reporting/monitoring
+* CNC usage at Bitraf.
+How many of the jobs/parts can be done on a 60x120 cm workarea machine.
+Take gcode/dxfs from Dropbox, analyse
 * Integrated data visualization for programming, [dataviz](https://github.com/jonnor/projects/tree/master/introspectable-computing/dataviz)
 * Modelling of guitar distortion (non-linear).
 Using neural-network?
-* Automatic part layout of useful for CNC/laser
+* Automatic part layout of useful parts in remainder of cutsheet for CNC/laser.
+Automatic creation of cutlines to discard pieces smaller than w,h.
+* Using machine learning to (assist in) reverse engineering protocols for machine control.
+Record input, output pairs.
+Change

 ## References